intel-retail/rtsf-at-checkout-reference-design/docs_src/configuration.md

 #### EdgeX MQTT Device Service

-This reference design uses the [MQTT Device Service](https://github.com/edgexfoundry/device-mqtt-go) from Edgex with custom device profiles.
+This reference design uses the [MQTT Device Service](https://github.com/edgexfoundry/device-mqtt-go) from EdgeX with custom device profiles.
 These device profiles YAML files are located at  https://github.impcloud.net/loss-prevention-at-pos/rtsf-at-checkout-reference-design/tree/master/loss-detection-app/res/device-mqtt-go and are volume mounted into the device service's running Docker container.

 The service's  [configuration.toml]( https://github.impcloud.net/loss-prevention-at-pos/rtsf-at-checkout-reference-design/blob/master/loss-detection-app/res/device-mqtt-go/docker/configuration.toml ) file has been customized to add the devices to the ` DeviceList ` section for each device profile and the following `Driver` section settings have been customized: